QCW Equipment

 UV Floodlight for glow in the dark activities

-We have 20 heavy duty plastic crates that can be used for crate stacking/climbing.
-Please note this is a self led activity and you will require your own instructor who is competent enough to confidently set this activity up.
+We have 30+ heavy duty plastic crates that can be used for crate stacking/climbing.
+Please note this is a hire of equipment only and the activity is self led.
+You will require your own instructor who is competent enough to confidently both set this activity up and run it.
 Crate Stacking/Climbing is classified as a High Ropes activity and you must follow the relevant factsheet from The Scouts.

 The crates can be hired and used for a crate stacking activity with: